NEO vs. CourseNetworking

 The NEO interface is a modern, responsive design that looks sharp and automatically adjusts based on the type of device.
 It provides attractive tile-based dashboards for students, teachers and administrators, a graphical class catalog, as well as simple pop-out navigation.
 Many features can be enabled or disabled to suit young children through to college students.
 It provides rich content authoring as well as a visually attractive way to create and organize lesson material.

-Organizations have the option to get a private CourseNetworking Channel in order to access customization options (logo, public page, billboard postings) for a subscription fee.
+Organizations have the option to get a private CourseNetworking Channel to access customization options (logo, public page, billboard postings) for a subscription fee.
 There is no graphical catalog for displaying courses and no graphical dashboards for users.
 CourseNetworking has mobile apps for iOS and Android.

 NEO Student dashboard